DevOpsHiveHQ/kustomize-plugin-merger/README.md

 - Generate multiple resources/manifests from a single base without copying the resources multiple times.
 - Merge any manifests (even CustomResources) without needing their OpenAPI schema.
+- Merge applications configuration YAML files into a ConfigMap or Secret.
 - Merge manifests with a list of maps without a unique identifier (when using `x-kubernetes-patch-merge-key` is not possible).
 - Merge YAML files with different merge strategies (StrategicMerge).
-- Merge applications configuration YAML files into a ConfigMap or Secret (WIP).

 ## Options